davidsonz/Travel-Website/_subposts/CrowcombeToWestQuantoxhead.md

 Today we completed a beautiful walk near the Somerset Coast through farm land from Crowcombe to <a target="_blank" href="https://www.quantockonline.co.uk/quantocks/villages/westquantoxhead/westquantox1.html">West Quantoxhead</a>.

-In the morning President Pete had warned us that there were two big hills to climb so to pace ourselves, only for Louise and I to discover that the English idea of a big hill is vastly different to the New Zealand one.
+In the morning President Pete had warned us that there were two big hills to climb so to pace ourselves.
+Louise and I have now discovered that the English idea of a big hill is vastly different to the New Zealand one.

 An absolute stunner of a day, we had beautiful blue skies the whole walk.
+We got to see some cows and walk through the bush (or forrest as they call it in England). <br>
-Got to see some cows, walk through some trees and live up to the OODs motto "On a good day we can see Wales" when we got to West Quantoxhead and could see all the way across the Bristol Channel to the South Coast of Wales.
+The day lived up to the OODs motto "On a good day we can see Wales".
+When we got to West Quantoxhead and could see all the way across the Bristol Channel to the South Coast of Wales.

 <img src="https://adventuresofthetravellingtwins.com/Photos/2013-10-05-CrowcombeToWestQuantoxhead/day11-min.JPG" class="image1">
 <img src="https://adventuresofthetravellingtwins.com/Photos/2013-10-05-CrowcombeToWestQuantoxhead/day12-min.JPG" class="image1">